- Physicists have empirically demonstrated Einstein’s famous equation E=mc2.

-It is the electrical activity of the brain that composes and allows expression of memories, emotions, intentions, directing behavior and composing the resulting personality.
 Interestingly, the Bible describes in picturesque terms appropriate to a non-scientific reader the same images now being provided by highly advanced scientific technology.

 “Remember now thy Creator in the days of thy youth…because man goeth to his long home [the grave], and the mourners go about the streets:

 - Or ever the silver cord be loosed [chemo-electrical activity of the spinal cord connecting the peripheral nervous system]

 - or the golden bowl be broken [chemo-electrical activity of the brain]

 - or the pitcher be broken at the fountain [clay body]

 - or the wheel broken at the cistern [autonomic repetitive breathing delivering life].

 Then shall the dust [of the clay casing for the electrical battery] return to the earth as it was: and the spirit shall return unto God who gave it.”
 (Ecclesiastes 12:1-7)